 Each of the five papers in Prelims, comprising the three Materials Science papers (MS1, MS2 & MS3), the Maths for Materials Science paper, and the Coursework Paper, are weighted equally towards the overall total for the Preliminary Examination.
 The moderators set the papers, but are advised to consult the course lecturers.
-The course lecturers are required to provide draft questions and model answers if so requested by the moderators.
+The course lecturers are required to provide draft questions and exemplar answers if so requested by the moderators.
 There are no external examiners for Prelims.
-The assessed work for the practicals and the crystallography classes together constitute the Coursework Paper.
+The assessed work for the practicals, the crystallography classes and the project work for Computing in Materials Science (CMS) together constitute the Coursework Paper.